josiasdeveloper/software-engineering/DESIGN_PATTERNS_ANALYSIS.md

 **microsoft/phi-2**
 *he RunSqlTool class exemplifies another application of Dependency Injection.
 Instead of implementing the functionality to run SQL queries directly within the class, the tool creates an instance of the SqlRunner class, which acts as an injectable dependency.
 This approach separates the logic responsible for executing the queries from the actual implementation of the tool itself.
 As a result, other tools or modules that interact with RunSqlTool can use this injectable dependency without needing to create the entire SqlRunner class or manage its internal state.
 The SqlRunner class takes care of connecting to databases, performing database operations, and returning results efficiently.
 Consequently, when the RunSqlTool class calls the 'run_sql' method, it delegates the responsibility of running the SQL queries to the injected SqlRunner instance.
 This way, multiple tools can leverage the same underlying resource, such as a database connection, without having to replicate it separately.
 Additionally, if there are performance optimizations or modifications required in the future, only the SqlRunner class needs to be updated, ensuring minimal impact across all dependent applications.*

+**Qwen/Qwen2.5-Coder-32B-Instruct**
+RunSqlTool does not create its own SqlRunner because this would violate the Dependency Injection principle, creating coupling between the tool and a specific implementation.
+If RunSqlTool created the SqlRunner internally, it would be tightly coupled to a single database implementation.

+SqlRunner injection makes it easier to switch databases because you only need to inject a different SqlRunner implementation (for example, a MySQLSqlRunner or PostgreSQLSqlRunner) instead of modifying the tool's code.
+This allows the same RunSqlTool to work with different database backends simply by changing the injected SqlRunner implementation, keeping the tool's logic intact.
+This promotes high modularity and testability, since we can test the tool with different SqlRunner implementations without altering its code.
 ---

 ## Como o Vanna Funciona: Integração dos Padrões de Projeto